JustinJmnz/Hospital/Hospital/ReadMe.txt

     CONSOLE APPLICATION : Hospital Project Overview
 ========================================================================

-AppWizard has created this Hospital application for you.

-This file contains a summary of what you will find in each of the files that make up your Hospital application.

 Hospital.vcxproj
     This is the main project file for VC++ projects generated using an Application Wizard.
     It contains information about the version of Visual C++ that generated the file, and